vertex-link/visualizer/packages/documentation/src/docs/Getting-Started.md

 Note:
 - EngineContext currently manages a single active Scene at a time via `setScene(scene)`.
 You can prepare other scenes off-thread or swap them in later, but concurrent rendering of multiple scenes is not provided by the default WebGPU processor yet.
-- Avoid using the deprecated global ProcessorRegistry directly; EngineContext wires the WebGPUProcessor internally.

 ## Resource Management Pattern